savoirtech/black-box-system-test-dmp/README.md

 Using the maven dependency plugin, we ensure that Maven gives us the correct version of the JAR file based on the way the developer runs the build.
-For example, when running a full build from the parent folder, maven attaches the main JAR to the build, and the dependency plugin picks up that version of the JAR.
+For example, when running a full build from the parent folder, maven builds the main JAR, attaches it to the build, and then the dependency plugin picks up that version of the JAR.
 On the other hand, if the developer runs a build from the `docker-it` module folder itself (not using `-pl` arguments), then maven will use the version of the main JAR file from the developer’s `~/.m2/repository` cache.

 There are more combinations and possible outcomes here.
-There’s even the case of testing against a released version of the main JAR file, downloaded from Maven Central (or the like).
-The safe advice for new developers is to always run the build from the parent folder while developing and testing your local code.
+There’s even the case of testing against a released version of the main JAR file, downloaded from Maven Central (or other release repository).
+The safe advice for new developers is to always run the full build from the parent folder while developing and testing your local code.
 Please feel free to discuss further on the Github discussion pages for this project.

 ``` xml
 <!-- MAVEN DEPENDENCY PLUGIN -->